Minimal polynomials, scaled Jordan frames, and Schur-type majorization in hyperbolic systems: Acknowledgment

 \section{Acknowledgment}

-The work of Juyoung Jeong was supported by the National Research Foundation of Korea (NRF) grant funded by the Ministry of Science and ICT (No. NRF-2021R1C1C2008350), and by the Global-LAMP Program of the NRF grant funded by the Ministry of Education (No. RS-2025-25441317).
+The work of Juyoung Jeong was supported by the National Research Foundation of Korea (NRF) grant funded by the Ministry of Science and ICT (No.\,RS-2026-25475143), and by the Global-LAMP Program of the NRF grant funded by the Ministry of Education (No.\,RS-2025-25441317).